drugparadigm/MHCBind/README.md

 # MHCBind
-MHCBind processes peptide and MHC sequences, extracts features, and trains a deep learning model using attention mechanisms to predict binding interactions.
+MHCBind is a deep learning pipeline for predicting peptide–MHC binding affinity for MHC Class I molecules.
+This project processes peptide and MHC sequences, extracts features, and trains a deep learning model using attention mechanisms to predict binding interactions.

 Follow the steps below in order to run the complete pipeline: